Author

 they/them/theirs.

-Montalvo is Managing Editor for The Kansas City Defender.
-They began their work for The Defender pursuing an archival project unearthing Black LGBTQIA2S+ Kansas City history entitled {B/qKC}, supported by a plethora of community partners including the Gay and Lesbian Archives of Mid-America, Vivent Health, BlaqOut, Mid-America LGBT Chamber of Commerce and the University of Kansas.
+Montalvo is pursuing an archival project unearthing Black LGBTQIA2S+ Kansas City history entitled {B/qKC}, supported by a plethora of community partners including the Gay and Lesbian Archives of Mid-America, Vivent Health, BlaqOut, Mid-America LGBT Chamber of Commerce and the University of Kansas.

 Montalvo graduated from their alma mater, Stevens Institute of Technology, in May 2021, where they had extensive history as a student organizer–founding their University’s first and only space for marginalized community members, starting a Black writers column in their student newspaper, and leading protest efforts against Gianforte Family Hall (named after racist and anti-trans Governor of Montana, Greg Gianforte).